FUE is a scarless surgery!

 FUE does not affect the donor density!

-I can keep my hairs very short after FUE!
+I can keep my hair very short after FUE!

-FUE is the best and can be repeated during second transplant!
+FUE hair transplant is the best and can be repeated during the second transplant!

 However, it has its own disadvantages and limitations.

-The reason why this simple truth is most of the times kept hidden from you is because most of the fancy clinics and doctors are doing only FUE surgery and have no expertise whatsoever in FUT surgery.
-Because of commercialisation of things and since they have no other option in terms of expertise, so they market and put forward FUE only even during repeat transplant.
+The reason why this simple truth is most of the time kept hidden from you is that most of the fancy clinics and doctors are doing only FUE surgery and have no expertise whatsoever in FUT surgery.